-- Homework is found online at Aktiv Learning https://aktiv.com/.
+- Homework is found online at Aktiv Learning (https://aktiv.com/).
 You do not need to complete each homework in one sitting.
-You will have 2-3 attempts to answer each homework question correctly, and you must complete each homework before the due date. - These 12 homework assignments are worth 25% of your course grade.
+You will have 2-3 attempts to answer each homework question correctly, and you must complete each homework before the due date. - There are 13 homework assignments that will be averaged for 25% of your course grade.
+No homework assignments will be dropped.